connorcleary/coastal_aquifer_modelling/README.md

 # coastal_aquifer_modelling
- Create, run and postprocess coastal aquifer models
+ Create, run and postprocess coastal aquifer models - with wetlands/drains being a key feature

 To use:
  1. Clone repository